nobonedev/orange-cat/README.md

 For Software:Cat Clicker Party is a whimsical web-based application designed to bring joy with every click.
 Inspired by the internet’s favorite animal—cats—this app turns your screen into a playful canvas of paws, fur, and fun interactions.

 🎯 Features

-Instant Interaction:
+* Instant Interaction:
 Upon loading, users are greeted with a bold “Click Anywhere” prompt.

-Random Cat Placement:
+* Random Cat Placement:
 Clicking anywhere on the screen spawns a random cat image from a pool of over 200+ optimized images (20–50 KB each), randomly sized between 100px and 300px.

-Drag & Drop:
+* Drag & Drop:
 Users can click and drag any image around the screen, allowing for creative placement and interaction.

-Double-Click Fun:
+* Double-Click Fun:
 Double-clicking on a cat summons 1 to 3 more cats of the same type (e.g., tabby, siamese), randomly placed nearby.

-Persistent Party:
+* Persistent Party:
 Cats stay on screen even when the window is resized.
 The layout adjusts so images remain visible and within bound

 🚀 How It Works (Workflow)
-User clicks anywhere ➜ Cat image appears at cursor location.
+* User clicks anywhere ➜ Cat image appears at cursor location.
 Cat is:

-Randomly selected from a predefined pool
+- Randomly selected from a predefined pool

-Random size (100–300px)
+- Random size (100–300px)

-Image can be dragged and repositioned.
+* Image can be dragged and repositioned.

-Double-click on a cat ➜ 1–3 cats of similar breed pop up near it.
+* Double-click on a cat ➜ 1–3 cats of similar breed pop up near it.

+* Images stay in viewport bounds, even on window resize

-Images stay in viewport bounds, even on window resize
+* Images stay in viewport bounds, even on window resize
 # Screenshots
 ![Screenshot1]
 *Add caption explaining what this shows*